Cardiomyopathies

 - Electrocardiogram (ECG) – to assess your heart’s electrical activity and rhythm

-- Echocardiogram (heart ultrasound) – to evaluate the size, structure and pumping function of your heart
+- Echocardiogram (heart ultrasound) – to evaluate the size, structure and pumping function of your heart.
+This is one of the most useful tests when diagnosing a cardiomyopathy

 - Cardiac MRI scan – to provide detailed images of the heart muscle and identify areas of damage or scarring